cdunn-dev/Vici-Frontend/packages/vici-native/ViciMVP_New/CLEAN_BUILD_PLAN.md

 - `AuthViewModel`: Used by `ViciMVPApp`, `MainTabView`, `AuthenticationView`, `ProfileView`
 - `TrainingPlanViewModel`: Used by `TrainingPlanView`, potentially other views
   - ✅ Now connects to TrainingService for real API data
+  - ✅ Enhanced with proper logging for debugging
+  - ✅ Supports manual data refresh

 ### Services
 - `AuthService`: Used by `AuthViewModel`